-ZVEI - German Electrical and Electronic Manufacturers' Association
+ZVEI - German Electrical and Electronic Manufacturers ́ Association

-2. Reason for application:

-Please indicate where relevant: Request for new exemption in: Request for amendment of existing exemption in Request for extension of existing exemption in Request for deletion of existing exemption in: ☐ Provision of information referring to an existing specific exemption in: No. of exemption in Annex III or IV where applicable: 6c Proposed or existing wording: existing wording - "Copper alloy containing up to 4% lead by weight" Duration where applicable: We apply for renewal of this exemption for the categorie marked in section 4 further below for the respective maximum validity periods foreseen i the RoHS2 Directive, as amended.
-For these categories, the validity of this exemption ma be required beyond those timeframes.
-Although applications in this exemption renewa request may be relevant to other categories not marked in section 4 further below, this renewal request does not address those categories.
-Other: 2 Summary of the exemption request / revecation request
+2. Reason for application: Please indicate where relevant: Request for new exemption in: Request for amendment of existing exemption in Request for extension of existing exemption in Request for deletion of existing exemption in: Provision of information referring to an existing specific exemption in: Annex III Annex IV No. of exemption in Annex III or IV where applicable: 6c Proposed or existing wording: existing wording -"Copper alloy containing up to 4% lead by weight" Duration where applicable: We apply for renewal of this exemption for the category marked in section 4 further below for the maximum validity period foreseen in the RoHS2 Directive, as amended.
+For this category, the validity of this exemption may be required beyond those timeframes.
+As specified in separate requests to renew the exemption submitted to the European Commission within the deadline foreseen by the Directive for submission of applications, applications in this exemption renewal request are relevant to other categories not marked in section 4 further below.
+Other: